 What does this mean in practical terms?
 It’s likely that humanity has shot itself in the foot on multiple levels.
 With the human population set to reach 11 billion by mid-century, we urgently need healthy and productive oceans to provide the protein for the roughly 3 billion people dependent on marine resources, and fish on the plate for we who consume it by choice.
 Just as much as we need to maximize mangroves and sea grass plains– the nurseries for many fish species – we need the great whales to move nutrients from the depths to the surface and then laterally outwards to enhance fish stocks.
 The destruction of the great whales is shocking in its extent: ecologists now estimate that whale numbers globally have been reduced by 66% to 90% of what they were a thousand years ago (when coastal whaling was first documented by Basques), and that industrial whaling in the Southern Ocean has reduced blue whales by 99%.
 An estimated 5 million great whales have been killed during the whaling millennium, almost 3 million by industrial whaling during the 20th century.
 This decimation of whale populations means that their transport of vital nutrients vertically has been reduced to just 23% of what it once was, and laterally not by one-quarter, not by half, but by a staggering 95% averaged across the globe.
 Averages, however, don’t give the whole picture.
 Many of the great whale species feed in productive polar and temperate waters, but migrate to calving grounds in the tropics and sub-tropics.
 And while they may eat little when in these warm but less-productive areas, their metabolic processes continue – a conveyor belt, then, of nutrients from cold to warm seas.

 To conclude, most of the world’s large fisheries occur in surface waters.
 Whales enrich surface ecosystems by pumping nutrients from the deep ocean to the surface, where they breathe and rest.
-Maintaining or increasing whale numbers can be a significant long-term strategy for the enhancement of the building blocks of the marine food chain and the restoration of fish populations
+Maintaining or increasing whale numbers can be a significant long-term strategy for the enhancement of the building blocks of the marine food chain and the restoration of fish populations.

 There’s one more piece to be fitted into this puzzle, and it concerns global warming.
 The great whales once excreted tons of nutrients into the euphotic zone, where photosynthesis takes place.
 In this zone, phytoplankton produce most of the ocean’s net primary productivity (NPP).
 Even in their diminished abundance, whales help us breathe: phytoplankton make up 46% of Earth’s entire NPP, and provide nearly half of the planet’s oxygen.
 Although it constitutes just 0.2% of global biomass, phytoplankton can bloom when whales fertilize the oceans with nutrients such as nitrogen, phosphorus, and iron.
 Some of this additional phytoplankton is consumed by zooplankton such as krill and copepods; the remainder drifts down into the depths, storing carbon for decades and even millennia.